quibbble/quibbble-controller/docs/local_development.md

 ## Upgrade Controller

-Update the [values.yaml](../charts/quibbble-controller/values.yaml) file, changing all `pullPolicy` values from `Always` to `Never`.
+Update the [values.yaml](../charts/quibbble-controller/values.yaml) file, changing all `pullPolicy` values to `Never`.
 This ensures your local images are used instead of the official ones hosted on Docker Hub.

 Re-run the Helm command to pickup your new images.